 Key maps and charts explaining how the respiratory virus has spread around the world and how it is being dealt with.

-There are now more than two million confirmed cases of coronavirus in 185 countries and at least 130,000 people have died.
+There are now more than 1.2 million confirmed cases of coronavirus in 181 countries and more than 64,000 people have died.

 This series of maps and charts tracks the spread of the virus since it emerged in China in December last year.